Want to Work at Camp J?

 Inclusion Coordinator responsible for the oversight of our camping program for children with special needs including physical, developmental and intellectual disabilities.
 Supervises Special Needs Counselors with one on one and group interaction with campers.
 Helps counselors throughout camp assist children in compassion and understanding.
 Works with special needs counselors to teach tools for campers to develop friendships, appropriate social interactions, and how to assist best with gross and fine motor activities.
 General supervision and management of special needs staff and programming.

 Working with all campers, ages 5-15 in a particular area or in special interest programming.
 Develop lesson plans for structured programming weekly.
-Areas include art, music, science, nature, dance, sports, Judaica and drama.
+Areas include art, music, science, drama, nature, dance, sports, Judaica and drama.
 Open to other areas based on applicant skill level.